-Home insurance will be different for everyone and for every home, so you will need to make sure that your current home insurer knows that you either plan on renting your home out or you have a second home to let.
+Home insurance is different for every home, so you will need to make sure that your current home insurer knows that you either plan on renting your home out or that you have a second home to let.
 If you don’t tell them, they’re unlikely to pay out on a claim that you might make (depending on what it is).

 Home Hosting Insurance